gmforghieri/GoGreen-Application/README.md

 This feature is no longer functional as it requires a paid Google API which was provided by one of the team members for the duration of the project.

-![Screenshot of Transportation Screen](doc/screenshots/Calculator.png) The Transportation tab also contains and integrated calculator from https://calculator.carbonfootprint.com/calculator.aspx, which can be used to calculate the impact of various activities with great detail.
+![Screenshot of Transportation Screen](doc/screenshots/Calculator.png) The Transportation tab also contains and [integrated carbon footprint calculator](https://calculator.carbonfootprint.com/calculator.aspx), which can be used to calculate the impact of various activities with great detail.

 ### Leaderboard